sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	</div>

-There are several jumpers on the RTK moasic-X5 PCB which can be used to (e.g.) disable the LEDs or allow measurement of the board's current draw.
+There are several jumpers on the RTK moasic-T PCB which can be used to (e.g.) disable the LEDs or allow measurement of the board's current draw.

 <div class="grid" markdown>